Dan Hicks (sportscaster)

-John Daniel Hicks (born June 2, 1962) is an American sportscaster for NBC Sports since 1992.
+John Daniel Hicks (born June 2, 1962) is an American sportscaster for NBC Sports, covering various sports including Notre Dame college football and the PGA Tour (PGA).

 Early years

 Born and raised in Tucson, Arizona, Hicks graduated from Sabino High School in 1980 and from the University of Arizona in 1984.
 After starting in radio, he was a weekend sports anchor on KVOA, the NBC affiliate in Tucson.
 Hicks moved east to work as a sports reporter for CNN in Atlanta in 1989 and went to NBC Sports in 1992.

 NBC Sports

-Hicks's primary duties for the network include play-by-play commentary for golf, but he took over as play-by-play commentator for Notre Dame football in 2013, replacing Tom Hammond and continuing on the position to NFL Wildcard Saturday.
-He called the AFC Wildcard matchup in 2014, where the Indianapolis Colts defeated the Kansas City Chiefs in the second-biggest comeback in NFL playoff history.
-In 2019 he joined NBC's coverage of the French Open tennis tournament.
+College Football

+Hicks took over as play-by-play commentator for Notre Dame football in 2013, replacing Tom Hammond.

+Hicks continued to call NBC's Notre Dame package through the 2016 season.
+At the start of the 2017 season, Hicks was replaced by Mike Tirico.

+After a seven-season hiatus, NBC announced Hicks will return to the Notre Dame package for the 2024 season.